lvgl/lvgl/docs/libs/ffmpeg.rst

 See the examples below.

-:Note: FFmpeg extension doesn't use LVGL's file system.
-You can simply pass the path to the image or video as usual on your operating system or platform.
+:note: FFmpeg extension doesn't use LVGL's file system.
+You can
+       simply pass the path to the image or video as usual on your operating system or platform.

 .. _ffmpeg_example: